lassebomh/more-rich-results/README.md

 This extension adds Stack Overflow and Reddit previews to the Google search page (among others).

+It works by requesting public (and official) APIs when the link to a search result matches an implemented result preview.

+It makes no outbound requests other than these and is written in a simple fashion that makes it easy to extend.

 ![Previews](https://i.imgur.com/IMpVkYB.png)

 ## Features

 ### Result Previews
  - Reddit
- - Stack Exchange (Stack Overflow, Server Fault, Ask Ubuntu, ...)
+ - Stack Exchange solutions (Stack Overflow, Server Fault, Ask Ubuntu, ...)

 ### Supported search engines
  - Google